SebGrobelny/CAWineClassics/README.md

 Framework Choice
 ----------------
 I chose to build the application in Django due largely to my familiarity with using Python as a server-side language.
-I previ Since Django offers the Model-View-Template I chose to construct my databases this way and to do my URL-routing in a cleaner more structured way than I had previously done using the Flask applicaiton.
+I previously built the application in Flask and JavaScript but found the Django offers a cleaner approach to the server-side code I was writing into a single Flask file and rendering I was doing in my JavaScript file.
+Since Django offers the Model-View-Template I chose to construct my databases this way and to do my URL-routing in a cleaner more structured way than I had previously done using the Flask applicaiton.
 Django also offers a Templating language which I took full advantage of when rendering my database queries in still_wine.html and search.html.
 Djanog also offers a seperate settings.py file for configuring database connections which my app requires.

 models.py
 ----------